 - If you receive a loan, some of it will most likely be put towards your tuition directly, so you won't ever handle that amount.
 The balance (if any) will be deposited into your bank/financial institution account.

 Most banks and credit unions have loans, also called Lines of Credit, specifically for students.
 Generally bank loans:

 - Have a maximum that can be borrowed each year.

 - Are lower in interest than regular loans.

-- Need a co-signer (another person who is responsible for the loan, usually a parent/guardian).
+- Need a co-signer, which is another person who is responsible for the loan, usually a parent/guardian.

-Keep in mind that each financial institution may be different and have different requirements/obligations.
-If you are considering a bank student loan, be sure to visit a bank’s loan officer with a parent/guardian for more specific details.
+Keep in mind that each financial institution will be different and have different requirements & obligations.
+If you are considering a bank student loan, be sure to visit your bank’s loan officer with a parent/guardian for more specific details.